cocogitto/cocogitto-action/README.md

 ```

 Using `check-latest-tag-only: true` here would make cocogitto check for the two commits made since
-tag `0.1.0`, the action would fail on *HEAD* which contains the non conventional commit
+tag `0.1.0`, the action would fail on *HEAD* which contains the non-conventional commit
 type 'WIP'.

 ## Performing release